completed

 Overview

-• Demonstration fields of traditional and alternative Midwestern field crops;
+• Demonstration fields of traditional and alternative Missouri field crops

 Cultivating interest in agriculture and horticulture with young people will be one of the primary goals of Jefferson Farm & Gardens.
 A special emphasis on curriculum-based educational programs for K-12 school groups is planned.
 Elementary and high school science classes, FFA, 4-H clubs, Boy & Girl Scouts, and other diverse youth organizations will utilize the Farm for tours, activities, and special events.
 Other youth will be involved through summer camp and internship programs.